-His economic loss assignments have involved quantification of losses due to intellectual property infringement, professional negligence, breach of contract, class actions, expropriation and physical damage.
+His economic loss assignments have involved quantification of losses due to intellectual property infringement, class actions, expropriation, professional negligence, breach of contract and physical damage.
 He has completed numerous engagements involving first party commercial property insurance coverage, and also has broad experience dealing with personal injury losses on behalf of both plaintiffs and defendants.

 Ephraim has worked on claims ranging from a hundred thousand dollars to more than $500 million.
 He has strong expertise across a multitude of industries, including retail and wholesale, manufacturing, real estate, professional practices, financial services, not-for-profit, mining and power generation.

-As an authority in the area of franchise disputes, he has calculated numerous claims under the Arthur Wishart Act.
+Ephraim has extensive experience in the area of franchise disputes and has calculated many claims (on behalf of both franchisees and franchisors) under the Arthur Wishart Act.